lbologna/hbp-sp6-guidebook/source/reference/model_catalog.rst

 -----------------------------

-At the upper-left of the model list is a "New model" button, which opens a form allowing any user to register a model with the Catalog.
+At the upper-left of the model list is a "New model" button, which opens a form allowing any user to register a model in the Catalog.

-The collab in which the model is first created is the "home" collab of the model, and only members of that collab can subsequently edit the model.
+The Collab in which the model is first created is the "home" Collab of that model, and only members of that Collab can subsequently edit the model.

-When you create a model, it receives a unique ID, a long hexadecimal string which is used to identify the model in some other tools and workflows in the HBP platforms.
+When you create a model, it receives a unique ID, a long hexadecimal string which is used to identify the model in some other tools and workflows in the HBP Platforms.
-To save having to type this long, difficult-to-remember, ID each time, you can also create a short alias for the model.
+To avoid having to type this long, difficult-to-remember, ID each time, you can also create a short alias for the model.

 .. image:: images/model_catalog_model_create.png